-Q: Breastfeeding advocates have been fighting to counteract what they dub a “formula feeding culture.”
-If bottle-feeding is so prevalent, why do you think mothers who don’t breastfeed feel alienated or guilty?
+Q: Breastfeeding advocates have been fighting to counteract what they dub a “formula-feeding culture.”
+If bottle feeding is so prevalent, why do you think mothers who don’t breastfeed feel alienated or guilty for their feeding choices?

-Pop culture informs our social norms in the aspirational sense, and nearly every celebrity who has given birth in the past year has spoken openly about breastfeeding (usually as an excuse for why they lost baby weight at such an astronomical rate – never mentioning the team of personal trainers and private chefs who may have assisted in the process).
-You might not have seen your mother breastfeed, or your older sisters, but if Alannis, Pink, and the Kardashians are doing it, it at least has a coolness factor that bottle feeding doesn’t.
+Pop culture informs our social norms in the aspirational sense, and nearly every celebrity who has given birth in the past year has spoken openly about breastfeeding (usually as a reason why they lost baby weight at such an astronomical rate—never mentioning the team of personal trainers and private chefs who may have assisted in the process).
+You might not have seen your mother breastfeed, or your older sisters, but if Alanis, Pink, and the Kardashians are doing it, it at least has a coolness factor that bottle feeding doesn’t.

 When the hosts of ABC’s The View spoke out against the BFHI, they were accused of being anti-breastfeeding.
 Disliking the policies set forth by the BFHI is not being anti-breastfeeding, it’s about being pro-parental rights.
 It’s fine to fight for a movement to increase breastfeeding initiation rates, but let’s not pretend that the BFHI is meant to help women.
 It’s meant to help women who want to breastfeed, and who don’t have too much trouble doing so.

 Q: In your book, you argue that the real barriers to breastfeeding are not what activists believe them to be.
 Why do you think so many women initiate breastfeeding but fall short of the American Academy of Pediatrics and World Health Organization recommendations to breastfeed for at least a year?